 Evidence suggests that being involved with others is good for our health.
 Stay connected to your friends, family and community as much as possible and take advantage of offers of help.
 Also, see what you can do for others (e.g. make a daily phone call to a neighbour).
-Being involved in such a way helps build a more caring and connected community, benefitting everyone (see also page 42).
+Being involved in such a way helps build a more caring and connected community, benefiting everyone (see also pages 33-34).